hilarybarr/AngularLib1/README.md

 - Defined routes (app/routes.js) and service for working with $HTTP (app/libraryService.js)

-To Do
+##To Do
--Determine why double binding isn't automatically saving changes to library collection -Add Quantity and Price functions
+- Determine why double binding isn't automatically saving changes to library collection
+- Add Quantity and Price functions
--Host database on Modulus.io
+- Host database on Modulus.io

-Questions:
+##Questions:
--How can you keep Node server running?
+- How can you keep Node server running?
--Does Remedy ever use localStorage?
+- Does Remedy ever use localStorage?